Suraj151/pdi-framework/README.md

 This handles routing operations of the server.
 It registers a specific controllers method to URL with facility of authentication through middlware.

 * **Database :**
 Devices can have non volatile memories where DB can store its data.
 Database service is used to store PDI framework related config data.
 Web Server uses this database service to fetch and view settings and control panel of device.
-For example Esp8266 has software eeprom library that actually uses space in flash memory
+For example Esp* has software eeprom library that actually uses space in flash memory

 * **View Helpers :**
 These helpers help to dynamically creates html elements.